odedstein/fs-2024-csci-599-exercise-6/README.md

 It is easy to leave "junk" data lying around in your vertex list or face list because of operations during the collapsing phase that you did not properly clean up.

+Last, there is helpful pseudocode in `decimate.h` that tells you exactly how you can implement greedy edge collapse successfully in C++.

 ### `src/shortest_edge_collapse.cpp`